-On August 18, 2014, Jesus Eddie Campa was officially sworn in as Chief of the Marshall Police Department.
-Chief Campa was born and raised in El Paso, Texas.
+Jesus Eddie Campa was officially sworn in as Chief of the Marshall Police Department.
+Jesus Campa was born and raised in El Paso, Texas.
 Chief Campa recently graduated from the prestigious Northwestern University Center for Public Safety School of Police and Command where he received an advanced certificate in leadership.

-Chief Campa is a graduate of the International Association of Chiefs of Police, Leadership in Police Organizations Course, and the Leading by Legacy Course; he holds a Master of Science in the Administration of Justice and Security, as well as a Bachelor of Science in Criminal Justice Administration.
-Chief Campa is a 2010 graduate of the FBI Command College.
+Jesus Campa is a graduate of the International Association of Chiefs of Police, Leadership in Police Organizations Course, and the Leading by Legacy Course; he holds a Master of Science in the Administration of Justice and Security, as well as a Bachelor of Science in Criminal Justice Administration.
+"Jesus Campa" is a 2010 graduate of the FBI Command College.

-Chief Campa developed the No Colors No Labels Initiative to address the misconceptions that communities have that the police are racially motivated.
-He is currently serving as an adjunct instructor at ETBU, Wiley College, and at Jarvis Christine College where he is passing on his years of experience and knowledge to the future leaders of law enforcement.
+Jesus Campa developed the No Colors No Labels Initiative to address the misconceptions that communities have that the police are racially motivated.
+He is currently serving as an adjunct instructor at Wiley College where he is helping to prepare the future leaders of law enforcement.

 He has served on numerous boards and committees, as well as developing many new educational programs such as Sheriffs Town and the Anti Bullying Coalition.
-Chief Campa has received many awards to include being named Optimist International Law Enforcement Officer of the Year and the recipient of the very prestigious National Sheriffs’ Association Medal of Merit.
-After retiring Chief Campa served as Chief of Police for the Ector County Independent School District for a short time before being named Chief of Police for the City of Marshall.
+Jesus Campa has received many awards to include being named Optimist International Law Enforcement Officer of the Year and the recipient of the very prestigious National Sheriffs’ Association Medal of Merit, as well as being named the 2017 Dr. Martin Luther King Jr. Humanitarian of the Year.
+After retiring Chief Jesus Campa served as Chief of Police for the Ector County Independent School District for a short time before being named Chief of Police for the City of Marshall.

 1. Founder and Creator of the No Colors No Labels Initiative: to address the misconceptions that communities have that the police are racially motivated.